 Escape character is '^]'. field, it indicates that the connection is successful.

-Since the access to COS over the Internet involves the ISP network, which may prohibit you from testing connectivity using such tools as
+The access to COS over the internet involves the ISP network, which may prohibit you from testing connectivity using tools such as ICMP

 The access via the Internet may involve multiple network environments.
 If the access is not smooth, check your local network linkage, or contact the local ISP.